Peer-reviewed veterinary case report

 Plain-English summary

-Squamous cell carcinoma (SCC), a type of skin cancer, is fairly common in cats, especially those exposed to the sun.
-In a study involving nine cats with SCC, researchers used a treatment called electrochemotherapy, which combines a medication called bleomycin with electric pulses to help the medicine work better.
-Each cat received two treatment sessions a week apart, and the side effects were very mild, mainly some redness on the nose.
-Impressively, seven out of the nine cats showed complete improvement that lasted for up to three years.
-Overall, this treatment appears to be a safe and effective option for managing sun-related skin cancers in cats, suggesting it could be worth exploring further.
+Nine cats with skin tumors called squamous cell carcinomas (SCC) were treated with a new method called electrochemotherapy, which combines a chemotherapy drug (bleomycin) with electric pulses to help the drug work better.
+Each cat received two treatments one week apart, and the side effects were minimal, mostly just some mild redness on their noses.
+Remarkably, seven of the cats showed complete improvement, with results lasting up to three years.
+This treatment appears to be a safe and effective option for cats suffering from these sun-related skin cancers.

 Abstract